Gateway to Nature project construction FAQ’s

 How will this affect local traffic?

-For people that have always parked by Day’s Lock or the Clumps Car Park, we anticipate they will initially continue to park there but the new access track, café and reliable car parking will encourage these visitors to change their parking habits.
+Access to the Centre via Hollow Way will stop for visitors when the new track opens – leading to a substantial reduction in traffic coming through Little Wittenham village.
+For people that have always parked by Day’s Lock or the Clumps Car Park, we anticipate they will initially continue to park there but the new access track, cafe and reliable car parking will encourage these visitors to change their parking habits.

 Will the number of visitors increase significantly?